SOUTH AFRICA BIRDING TOUR: DETAILED ITINERARY

-Ultimate South Africa: Day 1 Our Ultimate South Africa birding tour begins this morning at Cape Town, where we will stay for three nights.
+South Africa: Day 1 Our South Africa birding tour begins this morning at the airport in the city of Cape Town, where we will stay for three nights.
 Today we will begin our exploration of the beautiful Cape Town region.

 Amongst the other endemic or near-endemic species we should find while exploring the scrubby vegetation around Cape Point, at Kirstenbosch Botanical Gardens or in the woodland at the foot of Table Mountain are the attractive Jackal Buzzard, Cape Francolin, Cape Bulbul, Cape Grassbird, Karoo Prinia, the attractive Cape Batis, Southern Boubou, Bokmakierie, Cape White-eye, Southern (or Lesser) Double-collared Sunbird, Cape Sparrow, Cape Weaver and Cape Canary.
 Two of the more difficult Cape endemics are Knysna Warbler and Cape Siskin, the former because it is so secretive, the latter simply because it is scarce and a bit unpredictable.